CleanMachine1/AdlistTXTS/README.md

 https://dbl.oisd.nl/
 <br>
-This combination is a very extreme blacklist due to it being normally over 1.2M blocks However this number has decreased since dbl.oisd.nl removed a list with 300K blocks since they were mostly junk (my thoughts).
+This combination is a very extreme blacklist due to it being normally over 1.2M blocks

 ### How to use